-Some questions here help designers understand the nature of the client’s business, but some of them also cover the client’s personal preferences.
-These two are important because certain industries require specific website layout or design and they help us remember that it is the client that we are designing a website for.
+You can learn a lot about somebody, their experience and expertise from the questions they ask you, especially if you are talking to a potential service provider.
+Working in the web design industry for quite some time, I have learned that the right questions not only help me acquire new clients, they also help me ensure that the project runs smoothly with no delays.
+I’ll list some of the most important questions we need to ask potential clients before designing their new website.
+Some questions here help our designers understand the nature of our client’s business, but some of them also cover the client’s personal preferences.
+These two are important because certain industries require specific website layout or design and they also help us remember that it is the client that we are designing the website for.
 So, designers need to put their own preferences aside and really listen to the requirements coming from the client.
-A successful website design project will fit in with the client’s business industry but it also needs to be aesthetically pleasing to the client, including the desired features and elements.
+A successful website design project will fit in with the client’s business industry but it also needs to be aesthetically pleasing to the client, and include the desired features and elements.

 What does your business do?